precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-time-step-sizes.md

 Such small time steps can lead to problems in the solver.

 One strategy to avoid this situation is to extend the last time step of a time window preventing problematic time step sizes.
-The follow example extends the time step negotiation between the solver and preCICE to ensure the next time step size `preciceDt - solverDt` stays over some threshold `tol`.
+The follow example extends the time step negotiation between the solver and preCICE to ensure the next time step size `preciceDt - solverDt` stays over some threshold `minDt`.

 ```cpp
 ...